You'll See: Recording and composition

 Recording of the song was done in Brooklyn Studios and assisted by Ronnie Rivera.
 It was engineered and mixed by David Reitzas, who also produced the remix of "Love Don't Live Here Anymore" for Something to Remember.
 Simon Franglen provided synclavier programming for the song.
 Only three instruments were used for the song—acoustic guitar played by Dean Parks, electric guitar played by Michael Thompson and keyboard played by Foster.
 A Spanish version of the song, titled "Verás", was recorded by Madonna at Gloria and Emilio Estefan's studio in Miami.
 The song was translated into Spanish by Paz Martinez and was included as a bonus track on the Latin American editions of Something to Remember.
 "You'll See" premiered on the radio forums of the official Warner Bros.
-Records' website on October 18, 1995 and was officially released as the album's lead single on October 30, 1995.
+Records' website on October 18, 1995, and was officially released as the album's lead single on October 23, 1995.

 Musically, "You'll See" is an acoustic pop ballad.
 It is set in the time signature of common time, having a tempo of 90 beats per minute.
-The song is played in the key of G Major, with a basic sequence of Em–D–Em as its chord progression during the first verse, while piano and guitar are used to play the background music.
-The sequence shifts to Em–C–D–G–C–F♯ during the chorus.
+The song is played in the key of E minor, with a basic sequence of Em–D–Em as its chord progression during the first half of the verse, while piano and guitar are used to play the background music.
+The second half of the verse expands the chord structure to Am-D-B-Em-D/C to finish the verse.
+The sequence shifts to Em–Am–D–G–C–F♯ during the chorus.
 Madonna's voice spans from G3 to C5.
 Throughout the chord changes progression to give Madonna's vocals dominance in the song, and after a minute the percussion starts with a tremolo guitar added later.
 String synths and drums build the track further with the second verse seeing the singer harmonizing with herself.
 During the recording of the track, the singer used her vocal lessons for Evita; she said "If you listen to those songs, you can hear how I was trying to absorb and utilize what I was learning for the recording [of Evita]."
 Lyrically the song talks of independence after the end of a love affair stating that Madonna will go onto greater things.
 When asked if the track was about revenge, the singer replied: "No, it's about empowering yourself", but also adding that "there's another side too which is—'Don't fuck with me, I don't need anybody.
 I can do what I want'".